Patrick Dangerfield

 Patrick Dangerfield (born 5 April 1990) is an Australian rules football player for the Geelong Football Club of the Australian Football League (AFL).
 He previously played for the Adelaide Football Club from 2008 to 2015.
 He has served as Geelong captain since the 2023 season.
+He is widely regarded as one of the greatest players of all time.

 Drafted by Adelaide in 2007, Dangerfield was immediately able to make a lasting impression with his ability to explode from stoppages through the midfield as well as play virtually all of the forward positions.
 Since debuting in 2008, Dangerfield's accomplishments include winning the Brownlow Medal, the Leigh Matthews Trophy, and the AFLCA Champion Player of the Year Award.
 He is also an eight-time All-Australian and won a premiership with Geelong in 2022.
 He has represented Australia four times in the International Rules Series and was president of the AFL Players Association from 2018 to 2025.

 Early life

 Dangerfield was born on 5 April 1990 at Moggs Creek, Victoria, to mother Jeanette and father John.

 He first played junior football with Anglesea Football Netball Club.
 In 2004, at 14 years of age, he was named junior captain.
 He was selected to represent Vic Country at the Under-16 National Championships.

 In his late teens, he moved to Geelong and attended Oberon High School, where he was named school captain.
 In October 2007, he won the 100 m and 400 m titles at the Victorian Secondary Schools Athletics.
 He played at Under-18 level with the Geelong Falcons, earning selection for Vic Country in the Under-18 National Championships.
 He was selected in the AIS-AFL Academy squad that toured South Africa in early 2007.